-The Covent Garden Opera Trust was created and charged with the task of re-establishing the Opera House as “the national centre of opera and ballet”.
-The Royal Opera House officially reopened in February 1946 with a production of the Sleeping Beauty.
+The Covent Garden Opera Trust was created and charged with the task of re-establishing the Opera House as “the national center of opera and ballet”.
+The Royal Opera House officially reopened in February 1946 with a production of The Sleeping Beauty.

 Though the foyer, facade, and auditorium at London’s Royal Opera House date back to the original 1858 structure, much of the remainder of the venue is a result of extensive renovations in the 1990s and a few improvements made in the 60s.